01 August 2019

-In 2018, GIG secured agreements for Norsk Hydro to procure electricity from two Swedish wind farms.
+This builds on the agreements GIG secured with Norsk Hydro in 2017 and 2018 to deliver electricity from two Swedish wind farms.
 These are some of the longest and largest PPA agreements in the world.

 As Norway looks to achieve its ambitious climate change targets, its demand for low-carbon electricity is growing.
 In particular, the electrification of industry, data centres and transport is requiring even more clean, green energy to be produced.
 GIG is committed to supporting Norway achieve its climate targets.

 When Tysvær Wind Farm is fully operational, it will produce enough low-carbon electricity to power the equivalent of 8,750 Norwegian homes per year, displacing an estimated 8,000 tonnes CO2e - the equivalent of removing 2,500 cars from the road.